You Have Questions, We Have Answers

 In 2021, Virginia, New York, and New Mexico joined the growing list of states to legalize in-state sales of marijuana for adult use.
 In the 2020 November elections, five new states passed initiatives to legalize adult-use (i.e., recreational) and medical marijuana: Arizona, New Jersey, South Dakota, Montana, and Mississippi.

-The new state-level actions in Q4 2020 and Q2 2021 bring the total to 18 states where high-THC cannabis is legal for adult use, and 38 where high-THC cannabis is legal for medical use.
+New state-level actions bring the total to 18 states where high-THC cannabis is legal for adult use, and 38 where high-THC cannabis is legal for medical use.

 With a combined 141 million Americans living across those 18 adult-use states, and 239 million living across the 38 medical-use states, 43% of American adults now have access to legal adult-use cannabis, and nearly three-quarters (72%) of Americans now have access to legal medical cannabis in some form.